sujalgoel/macbeth-spam/README.md

 ## Note

--   This script can send `2000 messages`!
+-   This script can spam `2000 messages`!
 -   You can change the text in `macbeth.txt` to any type of the text you want!